abdullahalzubaer/classification-openai-api/README.md

 # Classification-OpenAI-API: A Hilariously Serious Research Adventure

+[Below words are not applicable anymore, I changed structure]

 Welcome to the intriguing world of text classification using OpenAI models accessed via API.
 Prepare yourself for a journey filled with cutting-edge research, witty experiments, and a touch of humor.
 In this repository, you'll find the notebook that served as the playground for my text classification adventures.
 The star of the show?
 None other than the magnificent `gpt-3.5-turbo` model.
 However, fear not!
 The techniques discussed here can be adapted to any OpenAI model that utilizes the `openai.ChatCompletion.create` endpoint.
 Let's dive in!

 ## Data Format: Decoding the Enigma